-If you need help from the IRS, Department of Education or other agencies, you would likely not to get it since few staff would be working.
+If you need help from the IRS, Department of Education or other agencies, you will likely not to get it since few staff would be working.

 Most federal employees would not go to work or be paid

-Students working or interning with federal entities could be furloughed, which means they would not work or be paid during that time.
+Students working or interning with federal entities could be furloughed, which means they will not work or be paid during this time.

 National parks aim to stay open, but reduce services

-Unlike the last shutdown, national parks and public lands are supposed to remain open, Mulvaney said, although not necessarily staffed.
+Like the last shutdown, national parks and public lands are supposed to remain open, although not necessarily staffed.